AcademySoftwareFoundation/rez/docs/source/package_commands.rst

 Object Expansion
 ----------------

-Any of the objects available to you in a :func:`~pkgdef.commands` section can be referred to in formatted strings that are passed to rex functions such as :func:`~pkgdefrex.setenv` and so on.
+Any of the objects available to you in a :func:`commands` section can be referred to in formatted strings that are passed to rex functions such as :func:`setenv` and so on.
 For example, consider the code:

 .. code-block:: python

    appendenv("PATH", "{root}/bin")

-Here, ``{root}`` will expand out to the value of :attr:`~pkgdefrex.root`, which is the installation path of the package (:attr:`~pkgdefrex.this.root` could also have been used).
+Here, ``{root}`` will expand out to the value of :attr:`root`, which is the installation path of the package (:attr:`this.root` could also have been used).

 You don't *have* to use this feature.
 It is provided as a convenience.
 For example, the following code is equivalent to the previous example, and is just as valid (but more verbose):